smartemission/docker-se-stetl/README.md

 Sources for all ETL of the Smart Emission Platform.
 Originally this ETL was developed for the Smart Emission Project Nijmegen and the Intemo Josene Sensor Device (2015-2017).
-As to accommodate other sensor devices like the [EU JRC AirSensEUR](http://www.airsenseur.org), the ETL-framework has been generalized (2018).
+As to accommodate other sensor devices like the [EU JRC AirSensEUR](http://www.airsenseur.org), and [LuftDaten.info](https://luftdaten.info/) kits, the ETL-framework has been generalized (2018/2019).

 Uses deployment-specific variables for databases, passwords etc (not stored in GitHub).